FastLED/FastLED/README.md

 ## About

-The led driver for tiny computers the size of a quarter.
+The led driver for tiny computers the size of a quarter, more or less.

 esp32, teensy, arduino,
 raspberri pi, attiny family and more.